UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  isometric-equiv-Σ-components-at-bounded-distance-Metric-Space :
+  isometric-equiv-total-components-at-bounded-distance-Metric-Space :
     isometric-equiv-Metric-Space
-      ( Σ-components-at-bounded-distance-Metric-Space A)
+      ( total-components-at-bounded-distance-Metric-Space A)
       ( A)
-  isometric-equiv-Σ-components-at-bounded-distance-Metric-Space =
+  isometric-equiv-total-components-at-bounded-distance-Metric-Space =
-    ( equiv-type-Σ-components-at-bounded-distance-Metric-Space A ,
+    ( equiv-type-total-components-at-bounded-distance-Metric-Space A ,
-      is-isometry-map-equiv-Σ-components-at-bounded-distance-Metric-Space A)
+      is-isometry-map-equiv-total-components-at-bounded-distance-Metric-Space A)
 ```

 ### The bounded distance decomposition operation is idempotent